cpeytier/OIC_Process_Labs/home.md

 \# Digital Workshop

-This hands-on, instructor-led workshop supplements live presentations and demos in order to give you a concrete experience of using some of our solutions.
+This hands-on workshop supplements live presentations and demos in order to give you a concrete experience of using some of our solutions.

 No expertise or previous experience is required.

 \#\# Step 1: Request an Oracle Cloud Trial or Workshop Account
+NOTE: If you already have access to an Oracle Integration Cloud environment, you can skip this first step and go directly to the next.
 \- Open this
 [link](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:eng:eo:ie::RC_EMMK190614P00070:Labsteps)
 to create a Trial Account